 State

 EW-MFA are compiled from a wide range of data sources.
 The overall accuracy is considered good.
-But there may be problems with the accuracy of data on Fodder Crops and Grazed Biomass as year specific yield rates are not available for the whole times eries.
+But there may have been problems with the accuracy of data on Straw, Fodder Crops and Grazed Biomass in previous years.
+New methodologies were applied this year for Fodder Crops and Grazed Biomass, which entail a significant revision to previous year’s figures, but which should improve data accuracy for these categories.
 There may also a problem with the accuracy of data on the extraction of Crushed Rock and Sand and Gravel, which are based on PRODCOM data supplemented with data from based on road transport freight.
-Sod Peat and Peat for Horticulture figures have also been imputed for most years.
+Sod Peat figures have been imputed by the SEAI for 2012-2023 and Peat for Horticulture figures have also been imputed for 1994-2023.

 The following issues connected with data compilation in the MFA release should be noted: